-proMotion May 2017
+proMotion May 2018

-Dear customers and partners,
+Dear Customers and Partners,

-Who are the people behind your picture?
+Who are the people in this picture?

 In a nutshell, what drives you?